Boop3070/Wallpaper-Engine-Audio-Visualiser/README.md

 # Audio Visualiser for Wallpaper Engine

-Code for a wallpaper engine script which makes an audio visualiser based on the asset you bind it to.
+A wallpaper engine script which makes an audio visualiser based on the asset you bind it to.

 Unlike normal visualiser scripts which scale a model/asset vertically while duplicating horizontally, this duplicates on both axes(local).